enkidevs/curriculum/mongodb/intro/crud-ii/projection.md

 To retrieve a single, multiple or all documents from a specific collection in MongoDB, we can use the `db.collection_name.find()` method.

-When using the `.find()` method, all documents matching the specified criteria are displayed along with all of their fields.
+When using the `find()` method, all documents matching the specified criteria are displayed along with all of their fields.

 Example:
 ```javascript